 - a requirement that approvers manually submit the hash to sign to avoid “blind approvals.”

 Solution 2: Automated Hash Validation

-An automated solution must be able to verify that the hash of the code a client is requesting to sign matches the hash of the code in the repository, without manual intervention.
+An automated code signing solution must be able to verify that the hash of the code a client is requesting to sign matches the hash of the code in the repository, without manual intervention.
 To do this, the signing client includes the project identifier and source control revision number, along with the signing request.
 A dedicated portion of the code signing system uses this information to retrieve the relevant source code from the source control repository, perform a (deterministic) build of the software, and then compute the hash to sign to see if it matches the hash submitted by the signing client.
 The code signing system can then determine whether to grant or deny access, depending on whether or not the hashes match.